evekb/evedev-kb/common/esi/docs/Api/WalletApi.md

 Returns a corporation's wallet balance

-Get a corporation's wallets  ---  This route is cached for up to 300 seconds
+Get a corporation's wallets  ---  This route is cached for up to 300 seconds  --- Requires one of the following EVE corporation role(s): Accountant, Junior_Accountant

 ### Example
 ```php